gyh8/gyh8.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Yuanhao is an Ass.
 Prof. at Shenzhen University, China since 2018.
 Before that, he was a senior scientist at ETH Zurich, Switzerland.
 He received his B.S. from Tsinghua University, China in 2007 and PhD from ETH Zuich, Switzerland in 2015, respectively.
-He has published more than 90 papers in :microscope:`computer vision`, :beach_umbrella:`computer graphics` and :cake:`optimization algorithms` with total <a href='https://scholar.google.com/citations?user=mZodcgwAAAAJ'>2260+ google scholar citations</a>.
+He has published more than 90 papers in `computer vision`, `computer graphics` and `optimization algorithms` with total <a href='https://scholar.google.com/citations?user=mZodcgwAAAAJ'>2260+ google scholar citations</a>.

 <div class='paper-box-image'><div><div class="badge">overall research topics</div><img src='images/overall.jpg' alt="sym" width="50%"></div></div>